PaulModaley/spidermanphonics/README.md

 #### Form

-- A form was added to replace the 'Get a Demo Button'
+- A form was added to a page as a means of capturing user feedback.
-- The form presents one major advantage over the 'Get a Demo' button - it reduces the number of clicks needed before the user can access the form and avoids the need for opening new tabs.

 #### Navigation

-- Following discussion with my mentor, I implemented a sticky navigation to enhance the user experience.
+- Following discussion with my mentor, I implemented a welcome page and feedback form page.

-#### Shadows
+#### Animations

-- To enhance the visual appearance, I added a box shadow effect at the bar graphs and boxes including the form.
+- To enhance the visual appearance, I added hover animations to buttons and icons.
 <a name="deployment"></a>
 ## 6. Deployment